devcontainers/ci/docs/github-action.md

 In this example, the `HELLO` environment variable is specified with the value `Hello` in the `env` input on the devcontainer-build-run step.
 The `WORLD` environment variable is specified without a value so will pick up the value that is assigned in the standard action's `env` configuration (it could also be picked up from the job environment variables - see the [GitHub Action Environment Variables docs](https://docs.github.com/en/actions/reference/environment-variables) for more information).

 The result from running the container is to output "Hello - World".

+## Multi-Platform Builds

+Builds for multiple platforms have special considerations, detailed at [mutli-platform-builds.md](multi-platform-builds.md).